 3. Vinegar and Water

-Another simple DIY ant killer spray is made of equal parts white vinegar and water.
+Another simple DIY ant killer spray consists of equal parts white vinegar and water.

-Mix one cup of white vinegar and water in a spray bottle.
-The vinegar will kill the ants and leave a strong scent that deters other ants.
+Mix equal parts white vinegar and water in a spray bottle.
+Vinegar’s scent kills and deters ants.

 Shake well to combine.
 Finally, spray it directly on ants and around areas where you see them entering, such as cracks and crevices in walls.